jsnider3/jsnider3.github.io/_posts/2016-1-3-pandemonium.markdown

 a city's centrality is how close it is to being the center of the universe.
 With no other information, this is a good measure for determining which of two cities would be better to put a research center in.
-My replicated results{% fn_ref 2 %} are listed below from least to most central.
+My replicated results[^2] are listed below from least to most central.
 As you can see, there's a very strong correlation between a node's degree and centrality.
 The correlation is 0.58 with a very strong p-value of 1.33e-05.